-Our next Postgraduate Open Day will take place on Wednesday 27 March.
+Our next Virtual Postgraduate Open Day will be on Wednesday 26 October 2022, 2-4pm (BST).
 Register now to secure your place.

-For international students who have previously studied with us through a study abroad programme or attended our International Summer School, we offer a 20% tuition fee waiver for the first year of a full-time Master’s degree.
+Likewise, international students who have previously studied with us through a study abroad programme or attended our International Summer School should qualify for a £4,000 tuition fee waiver for the first year of a full-time Master’s degree.

 Apply for a Government Loan

-🏴 Scottish students: The Student Awards Agency (SAAS) can provide a loan of up to £10,000 to help both full-time and part-time students cover tuition fees and living costs.
+🏴 Scottish students: The Student Awards Agency (SAAS) can provide a loan to help both full-time and part-time students cover tuition fees and living costs.

 Northern Irish students: You could be eligible for a postgraduate loan of up to £5,500 from the Department of Economy.